cloudeteer/playground-stackit/prod-stackit/terraform/50_projects/prj-vpn-fw-test-firewall/README.md

 ### Terraform Backend

-The Terraform backend for this project is hosted in the [launchpad StackIT project](https://portal.stackit.cloud/projects/6b590d5d-f2ab-4584-9556-5ed8bbabb796), which is part of the [CLOUDETEER GmbH StackIT organization](https://portal.stackit.cloud/organization/6f0a04e7-8d5f-42a5-b1b3-89b8532126db).
+The Terraform backend for this project is hosted in the [launchpad STACKIT project](https://portal.stackit.cloud/projects/6b590d5d-f2ab-4584-9556-5ed8bbabb796), which is part of the [CLOUDETEER GmbH STACKIT organization](https://portal.stackit.cloud/organization/6f0a04e7-8d5f-42a5-b1b3-89b8532126db).

-### StackIT Authentication
+### STACKIT Authentication

-We use StackIT's Key Flow authentication instead of the access token method provided by this Terraform code.
+We use STACKIT's Key Flow authentication instead of the access token method provided by this Terraform code.
 The variables `stackit_service_account_key` (mandatory) and `stackit_service_account_private_key` (optional) are defined in `cloudeteer_addons.tf`.
 The variable `STACKIT_SERVICE_ACCOUNT_TOKEN` is not used, as a default value of `null` is set in the `cloudeteer_override.tf` file.

-### StackIT Project
+### STACKIT Project

 We use the data source `data.stackit_resourcemanager_project.this` defined in `cloudeteer_addons.tf` for the project ID reference.
 Additionally, we set a default value for the variable `STACKIT_PROJECT_ID` in `cloudeteer_override.tf`.